Connie Galiwango Nakayenze

-Connie Galiwango Nakayenze (born 31 August 1967) is a Ugandan politician and district woman representative of Mbale City in Uganda's eleventh Parliament.
+Connie Galiwango Nakayenze (born 31 August 1967) is a Ugandan politician and district women representative of Mbale City in Uganda's eleventh Parliament.
 Connie also served as a Member of Parliament in the ninth Parliament of Uganda.
 She is affiliated with the ruling party, the National Resistance Movement.

 Early life and education

 Connie was born on 31 August 1967.
 She sat for her Primary Leaving Examinations (PLE) in 1981 at Gangama Primary School.
 She later attained a Grade III Teachers Certificate in 1989 from Kabwangasi Primary Teachers College and Uganda Advanced Certificate of Education (UACE) in 1992 from Mbale Hall.
 She also holds a Diploma in Secondary Education from National Teachers College, Nagongera (1995).
 In 2001, Connie was awarded a Bachelor of Arts in Social Sciences from the Islamic University in Uganda.
 This was followed by a Master of Arts in Education Management in 2008 from the same University.

 Personal life

 Connie Galiwango is the widow of the late diplomat Hassan Wasswa Galiwango, who served as Uganda’s High Commissioner to Kenya and Seychelles, and Director of Finance and Administration for the National Resistance Movement (NRM).
 He died in January 2023 due to heart failure.
 They were married for over 25 years and had three children together.